 - Whole eggs, oatmeal or toast w/ avocado, fruit juice, or whole fruit

 - Smoothie made with whole milk, protein powder, peanut or almond butter, and fruit

 - Chicken or fish, rice, and roasted/steamed vegetables

 Don’t be afraid to try different timings and meal compositions.
 Everyone is different and you will need to listen to your body to find out what works best for you.
 Just remember, it’s always better to consume something after your workout even if it’s not the “perfect” meal.

 The most overlooked aspect of sports nutrition is post-workout supplementation.
 To get the most out of your training, you need to fuel your body with proper nutrition to recover and grow.
 M.A.S.S.
 REGENERATE post-workout supplement provides the nutrients needed to repair exercise-induced damage, replenish energy stores, rehydrate the body, revive the central nervous system, and jump-start muscle protein synthesis.
 Additionally, REGENERATE can reduce post-workout fatigue, muscle soreness, and the likelihood of overtraining.
 Used in conjunction with proper nutrition, REGENERATE will maximize your recovery, muscle growth, and athletic performance, and have you ready to go for your next training session.
-REGENERATE is by far the best post workout supplement for muscle gain.
+REGENERATE is by far the best post-workout supplement for muscle gain.